eshtmc/leadership/president/saa-team.md

      _" SAA Opening + Joke （Good afternoon, how do you feel today, welcome to Ericsson Shanghai Toastmaster regular meeting, I’m Sarah, on the first turn to be an SAA.
 Before the meeting, I would like to highlight 3 rules.\(3 rules are announced here\), Firstly, please make sure all of us in today's wechat meeting group.
 Can scan the code on the paper?
 Secondly, please set your mobile phone in the silent mode, give you 5 seconds to let it done.
 1,2,3,4,5.
 The third, there are 4 taboos that we can’t touch during the meeting, they are politics, religion, sex & low taste topics.
 Thank you.
 Now, let’s warmly welcome our president: Fang Yi）"_

-2. Ask guest to fill in Guests Registration Form
+2. Ask any incoming guest to fill in Guests Registration Form

 3. Turn on/off light for speech with projector